zyzek/LEAPs/content/leaps/leap-7.md

 ### 9. SNX Stakers (2%)

-20,000,000 LYRA are allocated to people who stake SNX on Optimism.
-This is to ensure that there is a strong incentive for stakers to move over and increase the sUSD supply, which Lyra depends on for trading and LPing.
+20,000,000 LYRA are allocated to those who stake SNX on Optimism.
+This provides a strong incentive for stakers to move over and increase the sUSD supply, which Lyra depends on for trading and LPing.